 Finally, we asked whether: a) the elevation-phenology relationship (from Q1) varies by provenance using standardized betas (β); and b) the evolutionary response in bud-break phenology varies by provenance using standardized z-scores for each population (from Q2).
 Here, differences in the standardized betas and z-scores are an indication of how the strength of selection and genetic divergence vary geographically by provenance.

-We hypothesized that: 1) climate gradients associated with elevation are a general selective force affecting bud-break phenology; and 2) the evolutionary effects of elevation on bud-break phenology would vary by provenance.
-Overall, we show that climate-driven selection can result in a powerful geographic framework for predicting phenotypes.
+We hypothesized that: 1) climate gradients associated with elevation are a general selective force affecting bud-break phenology; and 2) the evolutionary effects of elevation on bud-break phenology would vary geographically.
+Overall, we show that climate-driven selection along elevation gradients can result in a powerful geographic framework for predicting plant phenological phenotypes.

 Materials and Methods